CalmWookie/R4DCB08-Python/README.md

 ## License

-This project is open source and available under standard open source licenses.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.